stitchlang/stitch/README.md

 `$`  | starts an expression, escape with `$$`
 `(`  | start a command substitution, escape with `$(`
 `)`  | ends a command substitution, escape with `$)`
-` `  | separates command arguments, using strings to include them instead

 # Arguments with Spaces